ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

 |------------|--------|---------|
 | 🍞Groceries | Living | Expense |

-Category descibes what the transaction is - in this case I bought groceries, so it's easy.
+Category describes what the transaction is - in this case I bought groceries, so it's easy.
 Groceries are part of my `living` group.
 I also have a `discretionary` group and a `bills` group that make up higher-level groups to track related categories.

 Here's what the Transactions sheet from Tiller looks like in the list in my Tiller Glide app: